sjoerd-verhagen/barcelona-rental-analysis/index.md

 **What I learned:**

-_Horta Guinardó_ and _Les Corts_ offer the lowest average price per square metre, with price variation comparable to other districts.
-Their noticeably lower averages combined with no greater volatility suggest these are the best value-for-money areas.
+The overall average price per m² is **€24.86**.
+Only two districts fall below this: _Horta Guinardó_ and _Les Corts_, which have the lowest average prices per square metre and similar price variation to other districts.
+Their lower averages without greater volatility suggest they offer the best value for money, although they also have the fewest listings with 88 and 66 respectively.

 </details>
 <details>
   <summary>🏠 Step 2.3 – Where is the largest rental supply? </summary